Fidesz: 2022–present: Fifth Orbán government

-Fidesz won the 2022 Hungarian parliamentary election and secured a 3rd supermajority for the 4th time with 135 seats (of 199) in the legislature.
+Fidesz won the 2022 Hungarian parliamentary election and secured a supermajority for the fourth time with 135 seats (of 199) in the legislature.
 Reuters described it as a "crushing victory".
 With 54.13% of the popular vote, Fidesz received the highest vote share by any party since Hungary returned to democracy in 1989.

+In June 2024 it was revealed that Fidesz had become Google's biggest advertiser in the whole of the European Union.

 Ideology and policies

 Fidesz's position on the political spectrum has changed over time.

+Early years

 At its inception as a student movement in the late 1980s, the party was positioned on the centre-left on the political spectrum, and it advocated for liberalism and libertarianism.
 It was strongly committed towards anti-clerical and secular policies.
-As the Hungarian political landscape crystallized following the fall of Communism and the first free elections, Fidesz moved to the right in 1994.
-Although Fidesz was in opposition to the Hungarian Democratic Forum's national-conservative coalition government from 1990 to 1994, Fidesz was the most prominent liberal-conservative political force in Hungary by 1998.
+As the Hungarian political landscape crystallized following the fall of Communism and the first free elections in 1990, Fidesz moved to the right four years later.
+Although Fidesz was in opposition to the Hungarian Democratic Forum's national-conservative coalition government from 1990 to 1994, Fidesz became the most prominent liberal-conservative political force in Hungary by 1998.
 It adopted nationalism, national-liberalism, and Christian democracy in the early 2000s.
 It was positioned on the centre-right, although it moved more to the right as the decade progressed.

+Contemporary

-Fidesz is currently a right-wing party, and it is national conservative while favouring interventionist policies on economic issues like handling of banks, and has a strong conservative stance on social issues, a soft Eurosceptic vision towards European integration, and has been described as right-wing populist.
-In the late 2010s, the party has increasingly been described as far-right; its ruling style has also been variously described as "soft fascism", "soft dictatorship", and "soft autocracy".
-The Fidesz party has denied such accusations and distanced itself from the extreme right, criticising such accusations as politically motivated opposition to its anti-immigrant policies and pursuit of illiberal democracy.
+Since the late 2010s, Fidesz has increasingly been described as far-right.
+The party is national conservative while favoring interventionist policies on economic issues like handling of banks, and has a strong conservative stance on social issues, a soft Eurosceptic vision towards European integration, and has been described as right-wing populist.
+Its ruling style has also been variously described as "soft fascism", "soft dictatorship", and "soft autocracy".
+The Fidesz party has denied such accusations and distanced itself from the extreme right, criticizing such accusations as politically motivated opposition to its anti-immigrant policies and pursuit of illiberal democracy.

 Illiberal democracy

 Orbán and other Fidesz politicians have prominently described their model of government as a Christian illiberal democracy.

-Orbán has described liberal democracy as having undemocratic characteristics because of "being intolerant of alternative views", and being incompatible with and antithetical to Christian democracy (saying: "Christian democracy is, by definition, not liberal: it is, if you like, illiberal."), and praised Turkey, Russia, China, and Singapore as successful examples of illiberal states.
+Orbán has described liberal democracy as having undemocratic characteristics because of "being intolerant of alternative views" and being incompatible with and antithetical to Christian democracy (saying: "Christian democracy is, by definition, not liberal: it is, if you like, illiberal.").
+Orbán has praised Turkey, Russia, China, and Singapore as successful examples of illiberal states.